 (a) The Wessex Basketball League Committee are empowered to impose fines up to a maximum of £100 per offence.

 (b) In the event of a referee failing to fulfil a commitment, the referee (or club) concerned may be fined.
 In the event of a referee (or club) defaulting on three occasions in one season, the Wessex Basketball League Committee may take further action, after consultation, which could result in the disqualification of the club or referee and in the club responsible forfeiting its surety fee.

 (c) The Committee may at its discretion order that a club responsible for a fineable offence pay up to £20 as compensation to an injured club involved in unavoidable expense as a result of the fineable offence.

-(d) A fine of up to £10 may be imposed in respect of failure to provide an effective table at matches.
+(d) A fine of up to £50 may be imposed in respect of failure to provide an effective table at matches, £10 per initial offence increasing by £10 for each subsequent offence to a maximum of £50.
 This failure should be notified on the score sheet or by letter to the Results Secretary within 48 hours of the match.
 The Results Secretary shall be empowered to adjudicate in such a situation.

 RULE 14: SURETY FEE

 (a) Each club is required to pay a surety fee of £10 to the Wessex Basketball League registration.

 (b) The surety is returnable at the end of the season, subject to all dues, including fines, having been paid.